 First Things First: List Your Events

 Before you can plan your content, you need to know what you’re planning for.
 Start by listing every event you’re hosting in the next few months—big or small.
-This master list becomes the foundation for your communications plan.
+This master list becomes the foundation for your church communication plan.

 For each event, your content calendar will include four key tactics (but feel free to add your own):